-The user needs to know his location in the website's hierarchical structure in order to possibly browse back to a higher level in the hierarchy.
+The user needs to know their location in the website's hierarchical structure in order to possibly browse back to a higher level in the hierarchy.

 - Use when the structure of the website follows a strict hierarchical structure of similar formatted content.

-- Use when the structure of the site is parted in to sections which can be divided into more subsections and so on
+- Use when the structure of the site is partitioned in to sections which can be divided into more subsections and so on.

 - Use when the user is most likely to have landed on the page from an external source (another site deep linking to the web page in question).
 For instance from a blog or a search engine.